couchbase/couchbase-php-client/MIGRATION_FROM_3_x.md

 ```

-The following diagram illustrates architecture of PHP SDK v4:
+The following diagram illustrates the architecture of PHP SDK v4:

 ```mermaid
 block-beta